hahnsangkim/udacity_sdc_nd/README.md

 Fig 2 shows the velocity tracking result from data-1.
 The velocity represents the hidden state.
 As can be seen, velocity estimates generally follow ground truth.
 ![alt text](img/trackingvel4output1.png "Fig 2: Tracking Velocity")

-## Suggestions

-If you see the velocity errors are just a little bit too high, please do
-- Check that noise models (i.e. R for each sensor type, and Q) are correctly modeling the respective sensor types - refer back to the Udacity lectures for the correct models to use.
-- Check the initializations of important matrices are correct (i.e. F, H and P) - look for typos, and outright errors.
-Make sure the values are sensible.